awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

 ### Automated script

-> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_load_balancer_controller = false` then do not follow the instructions in this section.
-Instead follow the manual steps above.
+> Important: Terraform deployment users should not follow these Automated setup instructions and should follow the [Manual setup instructions](#create-load-balancer).

 1. Install dependencies for the script
     ```bash